-Spanish inheritance tax along with general tax legislation, falls under the banner of Napoleonic law.
+Spanish inheritance tax and general tax legislation fall under the banner of Napoleonic law.
 Succession and gift tax, Impuesto sobre Sucesiones y Donaciones (ISD), apply to beneficiaries of gifts and inheritances for Spanish tax residents.
-‘Forced heirship’ rules determine how an estate must be divided and what rate of tax applies to beneficiaries.
-There are four categories of beneficiary, ranging from direct descendants such as children and adopted children to in-laws, step-children and ascendants.
+‘Forced heirship’ rules determine how to divide an estate and what tax rate applies to recipients.
+There are four categories of beneficiaries, ranging from direct descendants such as children and adopted children to in-laws, step-children and ascendants.

 Napoleon’s reason for creating new succession laws was mainly political.
-His aim was to break up land ownership amongst aristocrats into smaller packages, thus reducing power bases.
-This was all done in the name of equality and simplification.
-Before these changes were enacted, succession legislation was complicated and open to abuse.
-The net effect was that aristocratic families hardly paid any tax and were able to retain their considerable interests in land ownership.
-Napoleon realised that by breaking up estates and charging tax on the proceeds after the death of the owner, many beneficiaries would either choose to sell up or be forced to, as a result of not having sufficient liquid wealth to cover tax bills.
-The state then accepted ownership of land in lieu of tax liabilities; this meant that the balance of state and privately-owned land gradually changed.
-To this day, more land is state-owned in countries that practiced forced heirship laws of succession; Spain is no exception.
+He aimed to break up land ownership amongst aristocrats into smaller packages, thus reducing power bases.
+Before these changes, succession legislation was complicated and open to abuse.
+The net effect was that aristocratic families hardly paid any Spanish inheritance tax and could retain their considerable interests in land ownership.
+Napoleon realised that by breaking up estates and imposing a levy on the proceeds after the owner’s death, many beneficiaries would choose to sell up, or the law would force them to, due to insufficient liquid wealth to cover tax bills.
+The state then accepted land ownership in place of tax liabilities; this meant that the balance of state and privately-owned land gradually changed.
+To this day, more land is state-owned in countries practising forced heirship laws of succession; Spain is no exception.

 Spanish inheritance tax and Double Tax Treaties

-Despite Napoleon’s attempts at simplifying succession laws, it is still a complex area.
-This is particularly the case for expats who might own assets in different countries and (maybe without knowing) are still considered domiciled in their home country.
-Thankfully, Double Tax Treaties (DTT’s) exist within the EU and further afield.
-These are designed to ensure that no-one pays tax twice on the same asset.
+It is still a complex area despite Napoleon’s attempts at simplifying succession laws.
+Expats who own assets in different countries will remain domiciled in their home country.
+Thankfully, Double Tax Treaties (DTTs) exist within the EU and further afield to ensure that no one pays tax twice on the same asset.

-A basic example of how DTT’s work in practice can be found in the case of a British expat, who is tax resident in Spain, but domiciled in the UK.
-This situation may arise as a result of the expat not having lived outside of the UK for long enough, or perhaps retaining financial interests in the UK.
+An example of a DTT work in practice would be that of a British expat who is a tax resident in Spain but domiciled in the UK.
+This situation may arise due to the expat not having lived outside of the UK for long enough or perhaps retaining financial interests in the UK.

-Property can present specific issues for beneficiaries as it is an immovable asset; there is thus no doubt as to where it is situated.
-Being domiciled in the UK means tax is payable on worldwide income and also capital.
-This conflicts with Spanish legislation which insists that tax is paid on assets based in Spain if the owner is tax resident there.
-The DTT will ensure that upon death, the deceased’s heirs won’t pay tax twice.
-However, the process is not straight-forward.
+Property can present specific issues for beneficiaries as it is an immovable asset; thus, there is no doubt where it is situated.
+Being domiciled in the UK means tax is payable on worldwide income and capital.
+This conflicts with Spanish legislation, which insists that tax is paid on assets based in Spain if the owner is tax-resident there.
+The DTT will ensure that the deceased’s heirs won’t pay tax twice upon death.
+However, the process is not straightforward.

-The Spanish and UK tax authorities do not discriminate in terms of which assets are owned when they dispatch the tax bills.
+The Spanish and UK tax authorities do not discriminate regarding who owns which assets when they dispatch tax bills.
 For cash and readily realisable savings and investments, this usually presents few problems.
-Non-liquid investments (including many esoteric UCIS funds) and property can therefore create problems for descendants similar to those faced by aristocratic families of 18th century France.
+Non-liquid investments (including complex UCIS funds) and property can create problems for descendants similar to those of aristocratic families of 18th-century France.

-Having to sell a house, apartment or land in the UK in order to pay a Spanish inheritance tax or UK tax bill can present challenges.
-The market may have recently corrected, making it a bad time to sell, or it may not be possible to sell at all due to oversupply or recessionary times.
-To further complicate matters, a mortgage lender might also push for the sale of a house in order to recover their loan.
-The tax authorities still want their money though; they rarely allow more than 6 months for the beneficiaries or estate to pay.
+Selling a house, apartment or land in the UK to pay a Spanish inheritance tax or UK tax bill can present challenges.
+The market may have recently corrected, making it difficult to sell, or it may not be possible due to oversupply or recessionary times.
+To further complicate matters, a mortgage lender might also push for the sale of a house to recover their loan.
+The tax authorities will still want their money; they rarely allow more than six months for the beneficiaries or estate to pay.

 Spanish Inheritance tax in Andalucia

-Consequently, the Spanish inheritance tax exemption was raised to €1m per beneficiary.
-This was a welcome step, however critics would point out that the associated rule, which prohibited those with assets in excess of €402,678 of being eligible for the new exemption, meant little had effectively changed.
+Consequently, the government took the welcome step of raising the Spanish inheritance tax exemption to €1m per beneficiary.
+However, critics would point out that the associated rule, which prohibited those with assets above €402,678 from being eligible for the new exemption, meant little had effectively changed.
 Smoke and mirrors!

-One might question the value of a rise in reliefs (and consequent reduction in tax take) when the region, and country, needs tax receipts to be as high as possible, due to the devastating effects of the financial crisis.
-Indeed, wealth tax, which was first imposed in 1979 as an emergency measure following the fall of Franco’s government, then abolished in 2008, only to be re-imposed in 2011, is also under the spotlight as some feel the negative tax effects are worse and, in fact, reduce overall receipts.
-Legislation exists whereby Wealth Tax will be eliminated in 2020.
-All things being equal, this should go through, unless the politicians consider the country to be in a new emergency situation!
+One might question the value of a rise in reliefs (and consequent reduction in tax take) when the region and country need tax receipts to be as high as possible due to the devastating effects of the financial crisis.
+Indeed, wealth tax, first imposed in 1979 as an emergency measure following the fall of Franco’s government, then abolished in 2008, only to be re-imposed in 2011, is also under the spotlight as some feel the adverse tax effects are worse and reduce overall receipts.
+Existing legislation aims to eliminate Wealth Tax in 2020.
+All things being equal, this should go through unless the politicians consider the country to be in a new state of emergency!

-One last bit of good news on inheritance tax.
-A consequence of the reduction in gift tax is that transferring property by deed of gift is now only subject to 1% tax, rather than the 8-10% pre-2019 rate.
+One last bit of good news on Spanish inheritance tax: a consequence of the reduction in gift tax is that transferring property by deed of gift is now only subject to 1% tax, rather than the 8-10% pre-2019 rate.

 Things to consider in terms of Spanish inheritance tax

-- Make a will, or perhaps even two, depending on where your assets are located
+- Make a will, or perhaps even two, depending on the location of your assets;

 - Ensure your Executors know who wrote your will(s)

-- Wrap your strategy in solid professional advice from a properly qualified tax specialist
+- Take professional advice from a qualified tax specialist.

-Lastly, it is interesting to note that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws, other than confirming tax won’t be paid twice.
-This is due to this subject being complicated; for every rule there will be exceptions.
-No two people have the same situation regarding tax liability.
-With the correct advice you will be able to create your own personal tax strategy which should reflect your overall financial position and family circumstances.
+Lastly, it is interesting that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws other than confirming that individuals will not have to pay tax twice.
+There will always be exceptions to the rules as no two people have the same situation.
+However, with the correct advice, you can create a tax strategy to cater to your financial position and family circumstances.